10 reasons to buy a vacation home + pros and cons

 Local vacation rental laws

-Many towns are passing ordinances that prohibit short-term rentals or require homeowners to pay hefty fees to list their homes as rentals.
-Check local laws before banking on your ability to rent out your vacation home.
-Remember that other vacation rental competitors will be subject to the same laws and consider how this could affect your ability to compete or earn a profit at this destination.
+Many towns are passing ordinances that prohibit short-term rentals or require homeowners to pay significant fees to list their homes as rentals.
+Check local laws before relying on rental income as part of your financial plan.

-Key things to consider before buying a vacation home
+What are the key things to consider before buying a vacation home?

-Buying a vacation home is an exciting endeavor, but it’s essential to consider additional factors to make an informed decision.
-Getting clear on your preferences, as well as the property’s unique requirements, will give you an accurate sense of the actual cost and time commitment required for your second home.
+Buying a vacation home is an exciting endeavor, but several important factors will shape whether it's the right move for you.
+Getting clear on your preferences, finances, and the property's unique requirements will give you an accurate picture of the true cost and commitment involved.

 Your annual budget and total cost of ownership